-With its slight nod towards the Middle East, serve this rich, warming stew with couscous.
-Otherwise, go for rice or mashed potatoes
+With its slight nod towards the Middle East, this rich and warming stew is best served with couscous.
+Or try rice or mashed potatoes

 - oil, for frying